dalesimkin32-arch/week2-assignment/README.md

 unable to sort that seems to show most, but not all. sometimes appear to be hidden so can click on other images not show!!??

 need help with that.

+happier with thumbnails.

+tried to get thumbnails to shift to show the one matching the Big Image (when selected via buttons or arrow keys), but couldn't get it to work.